hosting-io/wp-disable/readme.txt

 == Changelog ==
+= 1.1.4 =
+Added a tabbed navigation for easier usability.

 = 1.1.3 =
 Added support for: Disable RSS, XML-RPC, Autosave, RSD, Windows Live Writer tag, Shortlink Tag, WP API from header which in a lot of sites can shave over 1 second on page load.